Mopsgamer/draqun/CONTRIBUTING.md

 libraries, extending DOM and web-components functionality.
 We are fetching HTML from the server instead of JSON - use the power of hypertext with HTMX.

-Possible reasons to add the TypeScript:

-- Importing or fixing a library or plugin: HTMX, tailwind, any web-components library, etc.
-- Fixing or extending DOM features: make libraries to work together, adding new web-component, etc.

 > [!WARNING]
 > DOM manipulations should be provided through HTMX and the server.
 Cookies
 > should be changed by the server, if possible.
 >
 > Always send HTML as a response, if the request initialized by HTMX.
-Script
-> tags available.

 ### About templates